semrush/intergalactic/website/docs/components/button/button-code.md

 :::

-## Button looks like Link
+## Button looking like Link

-In case you need to render a Button that looks like a Link, use the `Button.Link` component.
+In case you need to render a Button that looks like a Link, use the `ButtonLink` component.

 ::: sandbox